Ajinkya6898/Ajinkya6898/README.md

 <h1 align="center">Hi 👋, I'm Ajinkya Joshi</h1>
 <h3 align="center">A passionate frontend developer from India</h3>

+<p>I am an innovative technical web developer, with professional and programming skills to address the most critical business needs in creating websites and applications.
+My dedication to perfecting my craft is by learning from seasoned developers by remaining humble.
+By working with a few collaborative projects within my learning experience of web development at Masai, I have acquired excellent listening skills, a high level of patients, diligence, and persistence.

+I would like to contribute to the technology industry with a quality skill set that effectively:
+- produce clean code to meet the requirements
+- resolve issues with existing code
+- develop authentication and security codes to protect and preserve data
+- manage the project through its complete lifecycles

+Making continuous strides in perfecting my skills and my abilities to solve complex algorithms is what will contribute to my overall career as a successful full-stack web developer.</p>

 - 🌱 I’m currently learning **Full Stack web Development**

 - 👯 I’m looking to collaborate on **Zerodha and Spotify clone**